mmckegg/mutant/README.md

   - `element.classList`
   - `MutationObserver` (optional, only for root `html-element` binding support)
   - ES5 arrays (`Array.prototype.forEach`, etc)
+  - `IntersectionObserver` (optional, only when using `intersectionBindingViewport` attribute on elements)
   - `Array.prototype.includes`

 ## Example